mccalluc/mccalluc.github.io/resume/prose.md

 [Old North Church](https://www.oldnorth.com/about-old-north-illuminated/),
 [Faneuil Hall](https://www.nps.gov/places/faneuil-hall.htm),
-and the [Cooper-Frost-Austin House](https://www.historicnewengland.org/property/cooper-frost-austin-house/), explained the history and significance of the sites to visitors ranging in age, language, and educational background, through both scripted tours and spontaneous conversations.
-Consistently enforced policies to ensure the preservation of the sites.
+and the [Cooper-Frost-Austin House](https://www.historicnewengland.org/property/cooper-frost-austin-house/), welcomed diverse visitors and explained the history and continuing significance of the sites through scripted tours and spontaneous conversations.
+Consistently enforced policies to ensure the safety of visitors and the preservation of the sites.

 **Research Data Storage Developer (October 2022-March 2023), Princeton University, Office of Information Technology**: Working with software developers in the university library, added new features to [pdc_describe](https://github.com/pulibrary/pdc_describe/pulls?q=is%3Apr+author%3Amccalluc), a cataloging tool for librarians, and initial configurations in [TigerData](https://github.com/pulibrary/tiger-data-app/pulls?q=is%3Apr+author%3Amccalluc), a set of data storage and management tools that are planned to be used across the university.
 In these Ruby-on-Rails applications, configured Vite, ESLint, and JS testing as part of CI.